azharkhan/scotland-yard/README.md

 1. Clone this repo from Github
 1. Run `npm install` to install the necessary packages
-1. Run `npm run dev` to start up a local server
+1. Run `npm run serve` or `npm run dev` to start up a local server
 1. Navigate to the server address as shown in any modern browser.

 # Tools

-This repo is locally developed and bundled using the awesome [parcel](https://parceljs.org) bundler in order to simplify tooling.
+This repo is locally developed and bundled using the wonderful [vue-cli](https://cli.vuejs.org/) in order to simplify tooling.

 The design and plotting of all the points was completed on [Figma](https://www.figma.com).